Quality management system (QMS)

 We have to:

 - Understand the expectations of our clients and our industry about what quality work looks like.
 For example, our government clients expect us to follow the GDS Service Standard.
-We keep a record of the various internal and external issues and parties that have an interest in our quality management system
+We keep a record of the various internal and external issues and people and organisations that have an interest in our quality management system, and every quarter our QMS team reviews this.

 - Identify __risks__ that might affect our ability to do quality work.
 For example, there is a risk that AWS might go down and our clients’ websites with it.